A Reference Architecture for the American Multi-Modal Energy System: Conclusion

 \section{Conclusion}

 The American Multi-modal Energy System reference architecture is an invariant reference architecture that describes the electric grid, oil system, natural gas system, and coal system as well as their inter-dependencies.
-As American energy demands in the 21$^{st}$ evolve to meet new requirements for energy sustainability, resilience, and access, the AMES' instantiated architecture will also evolve, but the AMES' reference architecture will remain largely unchanged.
+As American energy demands in the 21$^{st}$ evolve to meet new requirements for energy sustainability, resilience, and access, the AMES instantiated architecture will also evolve, but the AMES reference architecture will remain largely unchanged.
 Instead, the ratios of instantiated elements will change resulting in more carbon-intense resources being instantiated less and carbon-lite or carbon-free resources being instantiated more.
-The AMES reference architecture provides the basis from which to run simulations on new policies and the associated changes of instantiated architecture.
+This AMES reference architecture provides the basis from which to run simulations on new policies and the associated changes of instantiated architecture.
 Furthermore, the AMES reference architecture facilitates the formulation of new optimal planning and operations management decisions.
 As previously demonstrated in the NG-Electricity nexus literature and the energy-water nexus literature, these decisions can identify synergistic strategies that simultaneously enhance infrastructure cost, reliability and sustainability.
 Such synergistic strategies are often able to overcome typical ``infrastructure lock-in" scenarios and the ensuing ``trilemma" debates on energy sustainability, resilience, and access.
-In short, holistic models AMES models present new possibilities for energy infrastructure coordination that may have been otherwise overlooked when addressing each energy infrastructure independently.
+In short, holistic AMES models present new possibilities for energy infrastructure coordination that may have been otherwise overlooked when addressing each energy infrastructure independently.
+Through future work exploring the static and dynamic simulations of the AMES, this reference architecture provides the first step towards guiding the energy transition.

 \begin{IEEEbiography}[{ }]{Dakota J. Thompson} graduated from Colby College in 2018 with a B.A. in Physics and minor in Computer Science.
 He is now pursuing a Ph.D. in energy systems engineering at the Thayer School of Engineering at Dartmouth.
 As an undergraduate, Dakota worked on several reseearch projects with the LIINES at the Thayer School of Engineering at Dartmouth and continues his research in power grid resilience, renewable energy integration, and hetero-functional graph theory. \end{IEEEbiography}